 Height Range: 1.44m - 1.5m (4.72ft - 4.92ft) Bat Length: 76cm Weight Range: 1lb 13oz to 1lb 15oz

-Size four bats are designed for players who are transitioning from junior softball cricket to hardball levels.
+Size 4 bats are designed for players transitioning from junior softball to hardball levels.

-Typically used by players aged 9-10 years old, these bats offer a good blend of weight and length for young cricketers who are gaining confidence and capability on the field.
+Typically used by players aged 9-10 years old, these bats offer a good balance of weight and length for young cricketers who are gaining confidence and developing their capabilities on the field.

 Size Five Cricket Bats